tritemio/FRETBursts/docs/source/HDF5_format.rst

 Why HDF5 and smFRET?
 --------------------

-Most of smFRET data aroubnd the world is acquired through a custom setup and custom software.
+Most of smFRET data around the world is acquired through a custom setup and custom software.
 As a result the number of file formats is almost as large as the number of existing setups.

-A single, fast, space-efficient and self-documenting file format like HDF5 is highly preferable to the Babel of formats used today.
+A single, space-efficient and self-documenting file format like HDF5 is highly preferable to the Babel of formats used today.

-Numerous advantages can be easily seen:
+Numerous advantages can be easily evisioned:

 * **Efficiency**: HDF5 is highly efficient both for space and speed.
 Libraries to interoperate the format are broadly used and heavily tested.
 We scientist